 Covering over 267,000 square miles from the Great Plains to the beaches of the Gulf Coast, “The Lone Star State” is huge and full of attractions and has plenty of things to see and do.
 However, sometimes the best vacation involves taking things at a slower pace and allowing yourself to be pampered without having to travel great distances to take part in activities.
 And that is why you check into one of these kid-friendly resorts, which are vacation destinations where everything you want is right at your doorstep.

 Hyatt Regency Lost Pines Resort and Spa

-Hyatt Lost Pines resort nestled between Austin and Bastrop in the Hillcountry adjacent to McKinney Roughs Nature Park, an 1,100 acre wilderness area.
+Hyatt Lost Pines resort nestled between Austin and Bastrop in the Hillcountry adjacent to McKinney Roughs Nature Park, a 1,100-acre wilderness area.
 It is a beautiful resort that has perfected blending wilderness and luxury.
-The hotel featured comfortable rooms, luxurious amenities, and on-site recreation, activities and entertainment that would keep the kiddos engaged.
+The hotel featured comfortable rooms, luxurious amenities, and on-site recreation, activities, and entertainment that would keep the kiddos engaged.